 Every business owner wants to maximize conversions, and social media advertising is one of the most effective ways to improve customer penetration.
 When looking to social media, video plays an essential role.

 But while video is the future of social media, it’s not a magic wand.
 A video alone won’t guarantee that your customer engages with your clip.
-But you can improve your CTR by making sure that your video campaign speaks directly to your customer; offering quality post-click experiences that they’re likely to remember.
+But you can improve your CTR by making sure that your video campaign speaks directly to your customer; offering quality post-click landing pages that they’re likely to remember.

 Why video content works